gianniprocida/api-orchestrator-simple/README.md

-We will create a Service to proxy the traffic to the API pod:
+We will create a Service to proxy the traffic to the api-genre pod:

 ```
 apiVersion: v1